APUtils/ObjectMapperAdditions/README.md

         // Same as for ordinary model
         double <- (map["double"], DoubleTransform())

-        // Using ObjectMapperAdditions's RealmOptionalTypeCastTransform
+        // Using ObjectMapperAdditions's RealmPropertyTypeCastTransform
-        optionalDouble <- (map["optionalDouble"], RealmOptionalTypeCastTransform())
+        optionalDouble <- (map["optionalDouble"], RealmPropertyTypeCastTransform())
-        // You could also use RealmTransform if you don't like type cast
+        // You could also use RealmPropertyTransform if you don't like type cast
-//        optionalDouble <- (map["optionalDouble"], RealmOptionalTransform())
+//        optionalDouble <- (map["optionalDouble"], RealmPropertyTransform<Double>())

         string <- (map["string"], StringTransform())
         myOtherRealmModel <- map["myOtherRealmModel"]